microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-redirect.md

 ### Example 3: Forward a Call to a PSTN number

-This call needs application instance with PSTN number assigned.
+This call needs an application instance with a PSTN number assigned.

 #### Step 1: Create application instance
 The tenant admin should call the following cmdlets on the tenant remote PowerShell to create the application instance.
 For more information, see [New-CsOnlineApplicationInstance](/powershell/module/skype/new-csonlineapplicationinstance?view=skype-ps&preserve-view=true) and [Sync-CsOnlineApplicationInstance](/powershell/module/skype/sync-csonlineapplicationinstance?view=skype-ps&preserve-view=true).